Mauricio Lara

 Mauricio Lara Acosta (born 23 February 1998) is a Mexican professional boxer.
-He has held the WBA featherweight title since February 2023.
-As of October 2022, Lara is ranked as the world's best active featherweight by the Transnational Boxing Rankings Board, fourth by The Ring, and first by BoxRec.
+He held the WBA featherweight title in 2023.

 Professional career

 Lara vs. Warrington

 In his toughest test to date, Lara faced undefeated former IBF featherweight champion Josh Warrington on 13 February 2021 at the SSE Arena in London.
 No title was on the line as Warrington had vacated his IBF featherweight title a month prior.